liyanalzm/react-typescript/README.md

 # react-typescript
-This source code is a way i'm tracking myself trying out typescript.
+This repo is a way i'm tracking myself trying out typescript.

 ## Technology included
 1. React